pivotal/docs-tap/install-gitops/uninstall.hbs.md

 >**Caution**

 > - Deleting Tanzu Sync application removes all associated resources of Tanzu Application Platform on the cluster.
-> - You must delete any applications that were installed manually into the `tap-install` namespace.
+> - You must delete any applications that were installed manually into the `tap-install` namespace,
-> Anything not managed by the GitOps installer might interfere with the deletion of Tanzu Application Platform.
+> because they might interfere with the deletion of Tanzu Application Platform.

 To delete Tanzu Sync Application, run: